dotnet/aspire/docs/specs/IDE-execution.md

     // The encryped, base64-encoded payload.
     // The source is UTF8-encoded request or notification payload in plain text (JSON) format.
     // The encryption algorithm is AES with 128-bit key, running in CBC mode, with PKCS7 data padding.
     "ciphertext": "U2FsdGVkX1/pCiQvVS3rMwUSD8iljlim6qAb461g0uW6i4fhIuZtqyAi0FhQhdfn",

     // The base64-encoded initialization vector for the encryption algorithm.
     // Every encrypted payload is using a different, randomly generated initialization vector.
     "iv": "WPqOdWzvd/KCLLhe9AibZQ==",

     // The base64-encoded authentication tag (signature) of the payload.
     // To compute the signature, (un-encoded) initialization vector and ciphertext
-	// are concatenated, then the signature is computed over the result using HMACSHA256 algorithm..
+    // are concatenated, then the signature is computed over the result using HMACSHA256 algorithm.
     "authentication_tag": "6l4BRohAKHM/TnZUiSY6cw=="
 }
 ```
 This object is then serialized using UTF8 encoding and sent instead of regular request, response, or notification payload.